 Ever wondered what goes in to writing a nasty villain?
 Or what makes a good villain?
-Guest author C M Taylor has put together his top tips for writing the best villains, plus everything else you need to build a well-rounded bad guy.
+In this article, I’ve put together my top tips for writing the best villains, plus everything else you need to build a well-rounded bad guy.

 How To Create A Good Villain